sfegan/dft_simd/README.md

 pipelines are already basically full.
 In this case in fact there is a penalty, which may be related to register over-use.

-However this conclusion may be different on an AVX-512 system, which has more registers, or on a system with more pipelines.
-It may also not be the case with even shorter DFT sizes, such as N=16, where perhaps the pipelines/registers are less efficiently used.

 ### Conclusion ###

 For cases where a large number of small DFTs must be performed the approach used